 Going from the cold and ice of Antarctica to the heat and dust of Africa was quite an experience in itself.
 But, in no time at all, we adapted to our new life for the year to come.
-And, its been a grand year we’ll always treasure.
+And, it’s been a great year we’ll always treasure.

 By far, that cruise was the most expensive cruise or venue we’ve experienced in our six-plus years of world travel.
-We doubt we’ll embark on such a costly expedition in years to come.
-It proved to be well worth the expense and we have no regrets.
+It proved to be well worth the expense, and we have no regrets.
+We doubt we’ll embark on such a costly expedition in years to come.,

 |Standing among the King Penguins was an experience we’ll always remember.
 See this link here for more.|